rolandomunoz/praat-finder/docs/source/extracting_data.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~

 In this section, we will break up a set of audio files based on the TextGrid associated
 to them.
-For this example, we will work with the files in the folder ``recording sessions``
+For this example, we will work with the files in the folder
-of the **Corpus for Spanish Vowels**.
-As you can see in :numref:`corpus-recording_sessions`,
-TextGrids and sound files come in pairs.
+``tutorial/recording_sessions`` of the **example files**.
+As you can see in :numref:`corpus-recording_sessions`, the TextGrids and sound files come in pairs.

 .. _corpus-recording_sessions: